rwandi-ctf/rwandi-ctf.github.io/source/_posts/BlahajCTF2023/CARS.md

 }
 ```

-Paying close attention to the main() function, I had observed that a variable named **report_number** that's being generated from a constant seed **0xb1adee** and it's address (&) being printed out in the long format (%l).
-Reversing this binary in ghidra gave me the offset of **report number** from the start of the binary file, which is
+Paying close attention to the main() function, I had observed that a variable named `report_number` that's being generated from a constant seed `0xb1adee` and it's address (&) being printed out in the long format (%l).
+Reversing this binary in ghidra gave me the offset of `report number` from the start of the binary file, which is

 ```
 0x104090 - 0x100000 = 0x4090
 ```

-To calculate program's base address, I had captured the address of **report_number** printed out in the long format, converted it to hex and subtracted 0x4090 from it.
+To calculate program's base address, I had captured the address of `report_number` printed out in the long format, converted it to hex and subtracted 0x4090 from it.
 I then set the binary ELF's address to this calculated base address.
 PIE has been bypassed

-Looking at the source code, I had noticed that there is a function conveniently planted there named 'admin()' that if called, prints out the flag.
+Looking at the source code, I had noticed that there is a function conveniently planted there named `admin()` that if called, prints out the flag.
 But this function is not called by any other function in the program.

-Looking at file_report() immediately called after the printf() statements, I saw that 2 fgets() functions are called and the second of which allows the user to write in 256 bytes of data into the **input** variable that can only hold 28 bytes.
+Looking at file_report() immediately called after the printf() statements, I saw that 2 fgets() functions are called and the second of which allows the user to write in 256 bytes of data into the `input` variable that can only hold 28 bytes.
 This buffer overflow can be exploited to overwrite RIP with admin()'s return address.

 Firing up GDB, I used the command

 ``` sh
 pattern create 400
 ```
 and inputted the generated result into the second fgets() function as discussed earlier.
 This caused a seg fault that I had used to look up registers.
 One particular register of interest is RBP and in a x64 stack layout, RBP is right next to the return address of the stack frame which is what I had wanted to control.
 In the GDB result after the seg fault, I had seen that RBP is overwritten with the generated pattern.